18-649 Project 4

 requirements.
 Team members who omit any required per-member

-activity will receive a zero contribution grade.
+activity will receive a point penalty as follows:

 Course home page